Skip to main content

 Here are some examples:

-Modal with negative meaning
+Modal verbs with negative meaning

 In some cases, modal verbs can have a negative meaning when used with NON before the infinitive.
 These negative modal verbs are often used in exclamatory sentences or to express prohibitions: